Nylilsa/nylilsa.github.io/guides/th17-maingame-score.md

 There are 4 ways you can spawn green items:

-1. Otter hypers: these cute green otter spirits turn every bullet canceled into a green item, otter hypers can last for a long time and if correctly managed they can be used to milk the densest sections in the game, however, do not underestimate the other methods.
+1. [style=otter, icon=true, highlightedText=Otter hypers]: these cute green [style=otter, icon=false, highlightedText=otter] spirits turn every bullet canceled into a green item, [style=otter, icon=false, highlightedText=Otter] can last for a long time and if correctly managed they can be used to milk the densest sections in the game, however, do not underestimate the other methods.

 2. Shot: during any kind of hyper, hitting enemies with your shot generates green items.
 During stages 1 to 3, PIV from the shot is just as important as hyper cancels, while from stage 4 onwards it's not as important but it's still very relevant, the ideal is to try to hit as many targets as possible during your hyper to maximize gain.
 [hl2]Note: it doesn't have to deal damage, PIV is generated even when bosses have no hp bar for example.[/hl2]